EinsteinToolkit/et2022uidaho/_lectures/19-Talk4/index.md

 ---
 layout: default
 usemathjax: true
-title: "Talk 4"
+title: Talk/Lecture: TBA
-author: TBA
+author: Patricia Schmidt (<font color='orange'>Confirmation pending</font>)
-institution: TBA
+institution: University of Birmingham
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"